-It is the result of 1 week research online coupled to years of experience that let me be financially secure.
+To find the best passive income ideas using upfront money, I spent 1-week of research online coupled with years of experience that let me be financially secure.

 The Internal Revenue System has done a study on passive income .
-The whole goal in passive income is to not be actively involved to generate the income.
+The whole goal of passive income is to not be actively involved to generate the income.
 It means ideally to set it and forget it.
-This does not include active time consuming activities like stock picking, active real estate management or online courses.
+This does not include active time-consuming activities like stock picking, active real estate management, or online courses.

 The Gist (“Too Long Didn’t Read” version of the article)

 Most online platforms listed in this article show average returns.
 That is the percentage of the amount invested that can be earned in a year if money is deposited there.
-The financial upfront investment can be in cash you have or things you can rent.
+The financial upfront investment can be in cash or in things you can rent.

 1 Advertising in your car, home or building